 Fiona's Food Philosophy

-I’m professionally registered the British Association for Applied Nutrition and Nutritional Therapy, as well as with the Complementary and Natural Healthcare Council.
+I’m professionally registered the British Association for Applied Nutrition and Nutritional Therapy (BANT), as well as with the Complementary and Natural Healthcare Council.
 The CNHC provide a UK register of practitioners who have met national standards.
-For the past 7 years I've been specialising in the areas of weight management and body composition, IBS, and problems with energy and sleep.
+For the past 10 years I've been specialising in the areas of weight management and body composition, IBS, and problems with energy and sleep.

-A regular guest on Sky News and Made in Bristol TV, I've also featured on over 40 live shows for BBC Radio Bristol, as well in The Daily Mail and several magazines and programmes internationally.
-I'm a guest speaker for Bristol University's undergraduate medical programme at the Centre for Academic Primary Care.
+A regular guest on Sky News and Made in Bristol TV, I've also featured on over 40 live shows for BBC Radio Bristol, and appeared in The Daily Mail and several magazines and programmes internationally.
+I have been a guest speaker for Bristol University's undergraduate medical programme at the Centre for Academic Primary Care.
 I also spent 2 years teaching and leading clinics for the College of Naturopathic Medicine in Bristol where I also served as Director of Studies for 4 years.

-I’ve also had several years of experience motivating and leading groups of my clients through physical transformations using tasty, natural food – backed with only a few targeted supplements and a sensible amount of exercise.
+In addition I've had several years of experience motivating and leading groups of my clients through physical transformations using tasty and natural food, backed with only a few targeted supplements and a sensible amount of exercise.
 Here the emphasis has been on shape - not weight - as you swap fat for lean body mass.
 You can drop a dress or shirt size without your net weight changing at all, so the emphasis is always on shape, not weight.

 Amy Willerton, model and TV presenter, managed to win the Miss England Bikini Competition halfway through my original 5 week Bikini Dream Team programme.
 She, along with the rest of the participants lost at least a dress size in 5 weeks with just a small selection of supplements, my breakfast mix, a moderate exercise routine, and plenty of real tasty food.
 Amy wrote a review of my latest 21 Day Nordic Plan - in the Huffington Post recently – you can read about it here.